spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Git (`git`)

-Git section is consists with `git_branch` and `git_status` subsections.
-It is shown only in Git repositories.
+Git section is shown only in Git repositories.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |